when insurance decides

 This is the mark of an unhealthy system.

 Acupuncture insurance coverage varies widely, as does reimbursement.
 (Reimbursement means what the insurance company pays the provider).
 Reimbursement will vary from company to company, but usually, it is based on “units”, which is increments of 15 minutes of face-to-face time and means that we are doing something new during each fifteen minute unit billed.
 But what if we need to have an 18 minute conversation?
 And then, how would I bill for the time I spent taking the pulse—the most important part of the treatment?
 Then, for some treatments, inserting needles may only take five minutes, and patients may need to rest for 35 minutes?
 In the way that I practice, it would not be appropriate for me to come back into the room, remove needles, and insert new ones, which is what would be required in order to bill a new unit.
-This doesn’t even speak to the times where I might use cupping, gua sha, bleeding, or even acupressure, all of which are not billable modalities.
+This doesn’t even speak to the times where I might use cupping, gua sha, bleeding, acupressure, or even essential oils, all of which are not billable modalities.

-It might seem “cutting edge” when you see providers using e-stim in a clinic, but I would venture to say that the more modern an acupuncture treatment seems, the less the acupuncturist understands.
-I know that’s a bold statement to make, because I am a perpetual student and will continue studying until I die; however, digging deep into the medicine doesn’t happen overnight, and it certainly doesn’t happen with an e-stim machine.
+It might seem “cutting edge” when you see providers using e-stim in a clinic, but I would venture to say that the more modern & “evidenced-based” an acupuncture treatment seems, the less the acupuncturist understands.
+I know that’s a bold statement to make, but

 Everyone has heard that “less is more”, and that is no different in acupuncture.

 The problem here is that this provider’s treatments are being driven by units rather than what is best for the patient.
 I want to practice patient-centered medicine, and I refuse to allow my treatments to be dictated by anything other than good medicine.
-It’s more important to me to offer good treatment and a space for people to take a deep breath than it is to try and think about how to bill a certain amount of units.

 Booking and paying a flat rate* (with no tipping) online means that when you come in, we have about an hour to be totally focused on you, and that’s the kind of medicine I want to practice.
 This certainly may not work for everyone, but increasingly, people are coming to appreciate more time with their providers—and noticing the difference that time makes!